wesbarnett/flask-project/README.md

 Do the following to install both the configuration files and project files:

     sudo make install

-**WARNING**: Before running this command, read `Makefile`.
-This will overwrite any nginx configuration file you are already using and is intended to be used on a new Ubuntu installation.

 If you update the project, simply run this again and restart the server. **Note that it will recopy the configuration files.** Thus, edit configuration files here if needed and